How was your long weekend?

 “A substantial renovation is considered to have taken place where all or substantially all of the interior of a building, with the exception of certain structural components (the foundation, external walls, interior supporting walls, roof, floors and staircases), has been removed or replaced.”
 Source.

+For example, changing the front door design and any interior doors does not count as a substantial renovation and so you won’t be required to charge HST.
 All or substantially all means 90% or more, calculated based on any reasonable method and basis, such as floor space, floor and wall space and number of rooms.

 If you did substantially renovate a house (many investors use the term “gutted the entire house”), chances are, you are required to charge HST, which can eat into your profit.